Banjo API 0.0.1

 bj_log_message(BJ_LOG_ ## LEVEL, 0, 0, __VA_ARGS__)

-size_t bj_log_message(int level, const char *p_file, int line, const char *p_format,...)
+size_t bj_log_message(int level, const char *file, int line, const char *format,...)

 Generic message reporting function.